-Each Campus Safety office maintains a daily incident log.
+Each Public Safety office maintains a daily incident log.
 These logs are designed to disclose crime information on a timelier basis than the annual disclosure to the College community.
-The log contains all criminal and alleged criminal incidents that are reported to a campus safety officer, local law enforcement, or a campus security authority.
-Certain incidents may be deemed confidential and those reports will not be made available if the release of the information interferes with active investigations or other confidential instances.
-All students, faculty, and staff may view the log in any Campus Safety office.
-Individuals at the Centers who do not have a Campus Safety office may visit their respective local main campus to view.
+The log contains all criminal and alleged criminal incidents that are reported to a Public Safety officer, local law enforcement, or a campus security authority.
+Certain incidents may be deemed confidential, and those reports will not be made available if the release of the information interferes with active investigations or other confidential instances.
+All students, faculty, and staff may view the log in any Public Safety office.
+Individuals at the Centers who do not have a Public Safety office may visit their respective local main campus to view.

-CREATINGA SAFE COLLEGE
+CREATING A SAFE COLLEGE